prefixFelix/FernoPy/README.md

 #### `/api/cmd`

-The individual devices can be controlled via POST method.
+This URI can be used to transmit control messages to the shutters by using the POST method.
 Requests with the content-type `application/json` and `application/x-www-form-urlencoded` are supported.
 Group and member numbers 0-7, where 0 represents all.
 The available commands are up, down and stop.

 ```shell
 # application/json
 $ curl -d '{"remote":0, "member":2, "group":5, "cmd":"down"}' -H "Content-Type: application/json" -X POST http://<YOUR_ESP_IP>/api/cmd